YOUR PERFECT WEDDING DAY TIMELINE

-Creating your wedding day timeline is essential to make sure you leave enough time to get all of the photos that you hope to capture, and also for letting other vendors (hair and makeup, florist photographer, videographer) know where they need to be and when.
+Creating your wedding day timeline is essential to make sure you leave enough time to get all of the photographs that you hope to capture, and also for letting other vendors (hair and makeup, florist, photographer, videographer) know where they need to be and when.
 You are going to want to make the most of every second on your big day so it’s essential to get your timings and wedding day schedule right.

 Make sure your bridesmaids are ready and changed before they help you with the dress.
 Bride to be dressed the last.

-Before the wedding day you will be closely communicate with all of your vendors including your wedding transport provider.
+Before the wedding day you will be closely communicating with all of your vendors including your wedding transport provider.
 Your wedding transport provider will let you know how long they need to get you to the church or ceremony venue.
 If you know the local area better, make sure you let them know about any traffic delays that might be likely on your route and time.
 It is traditional for the bride to be a bit late, but the ceremony officiant might not be too happy about this!
-Also, if you are very late, it will set back your timings for the rest of the day, and you might miss out on time for photographs later, so don’t keep your groom waiting for too long!
+Also, if you are very late, it will set back your timings for the rest of the day and you might miss out on time for photographs later, so don’t keep your groom waiting for too long!

 Let the celebrations begin!

-Reception time ends when your venue or caterer calls you to be seated for the wedding breakfast.
+Cocktail hour time ends when your venue or caterer calls you to be seated for the wedding breakfast.

-It is up to you whether you choose to have your wedding speeches before your meal, or afterwards.
+It is up to you whether you choose to have your wedding speeches before your meal or after.
 Some couples choose to have speeches between each meal course.
 But bear in mind that speeches could be distracted by caterers, when they are trying to clean up all plates.
-If you decide to have speeches before your meal, I suggest to plan your time as the caterers may be waiting to serve a first course, especially if it is a hot course.
+If you decide to have speeches before your meal, I suggest planning your time as the caterers may be waiting to serve a first course, especially if it is a hot course.
 If you decide to have your speeches after your meal, bear in mind that sometimes it can be longer than planned and don’t want your evening guests waiting to come into the room.
 Speeches work better when they are shorter.
 A maximum of ten minutes per person is usually plenty.

 Talking about having a cake cutting- this is usually planned before the first dance.
 But sometimes it can be planned after the speeches or even before the dessert.
 Your venue will be happy to advise you of doing this.

 The first dance usually opens the evening’s dancing started.
-If your wedding evening guests arriving from 7:00 pm, you may want your first dance to start at 7:45 pm, for example.
+If your wedding evening guests arriving from 7:00 pm, you may want your first dance to start at 7:30 pm, for example.
 After that, everyone can join on the dance floor and let their moves out!
-You can ask your venue for advise on the time for the music to finish and guests to depart at the end of the night.
+You can ask your venue for advice on the time for the music to finish and guests to depart at the end of the night.